dsc-courses/dsc10-2021-fa/syllabus.md

 Students requesting accommodations for this course due to a disability or current functional limitation must provide a current Authorization for Accommodation (AFA) letter issued by the [Office for Students with Disabilities](https://osd.ucsd.edu) (OSD), which is located in University Center 202 behind Center Hall.
 If you have an AFA letter, please make arrangements to meet with the instructor and with the Data Science OSD Liaison by the end of Week 2 to ensure that reasonable accommodations for the quarter can be arranged.
 The Data Science OSD Liaison can be reached at dscstudent@ucsd.edu.

 ### Diversity and Inclusion
-I am committed to an inclusive learning environment that respects our diversity of perspectives, experiences, and identities.
-My goal is to create a diverse and inclusive learning environment where all students feel comfortable and can thrive.
-If you have any suggestions as to how I could create a more inclusive setting, please let me know.
+We are committed to an inclusive learning environment that respects our diversity of perspectives, experiences, and identities.
+Our goal is to create a diverse and inclusive learning environment where all students feel comfortable and can thrive.
+If you have any suggestions as to how we could create a more inclusive setting, please let us know.
 We also expect that you, as a student in this course, will honor and respect your classmates, abiding by the [UCSD Principles of Community](https://www.google.com/url?q=https%3A%2F%2Fucsd.edu%2Fabout%2Fprinciples.html&sa=D&sntz=1&usg=AFQjCNE1YPiUyffLg0kI10zLtUQl6iCDmQ).
 Please understand that others’ backgrounds, perspectives and experiences may be different than your own, and help us to build an environment where everyone is respected and feels comfortable.